-I am a thirty-something graduate student in history at a state university in the Southern United States, steeped for a long time in classical and biblical languages and the history of the Christian Church, and now a convert to the Catholic faith from evangelical roots (specifically the Assemblies of God denomination of the Pentecostal/Charismatic movement).
+I am a teacher and history graduate in the Southern United States, steeped for a long time in classical and biblical languages and the history of the Christian Church, and now a convert to the Catholic faith from evangelical roots (specifically the Assemblies of God denomination of the Pentecostal/Charismatic movement).
 I want this blog to be not so much about me or my life, but about Christ, about His work of transformation and redemption, as anyone can experience, and about the beauty and majesty of his Holy Church.
 The particulars of my life are less important than His life and the life of His Church.
 I want to decrease so that he can increase.
 I don’t want this blog to ever be a platform for me to draw attention to myself or to perform, in pride, for an audience.

 What I’m all about

 - Sharing my story of being called to the Catholic faith, through all the signs God has used to lead me here, and all the affinities that have drawn me.

 - Teaching about the Catholic Church to especially my fellow evangelicals who might have misconceptions and misunderstandings, and defending her against those misunderstandings and attacks.

 - Reconciling the Church, working toward the healing of our divisions in any way that I can.